 Traditional Tent Camping

 A classic tent offers plenty of flexibility and can be moved from one vehicle to another.
-You can pitch them away from the vehicle, like by a river bank or under a low hanging tree for shade.
-They’re also at the ground level which means you get the insulation from the ground and makes entering and exiting the tent much easier.
+You can pitch them away from the vehicle, like by a river bank or under a low-hanging tree for shade.
+They’re also at the ground level, so you get the insulation from the ground, making entering and exiting the tent much easier.
 Ground tents can usually house more than two people and are spacious.
-They make for the roomiest of living quarters capable of holding cots, chairs, tables, or any other comfort you could want.
+They make for the roomiest of living quarters, capable of holding cots, chairs, tables, or any other comfort you could want.

 To top it off ground tents often take up the least amount of room when moving from location to location and stay easily organized.
-If you’re tight on space or more than two people a ground tent may be the only option.
+If you’re tight on space or with more than two people a ground tent may be the only option.
 The last plus and this is a big one is the ability to leave camp without having to break down and pack up your gear.
 This is a huge bonus if you plan on exploring the area for a few days with your vehicle.
-On the flip side, a traditional tent takes the most time to set up camp.
+Conversely, a traditional tent takes the most time to set up camp.

-As far as tent selection I suggest purchasing a quality tent rather than some generic or Coleman brand tent.
+Regarding tent selection, I suggest purchasing a quality tent rather than some generic or Coleman brand tent.
 If you plan to spend more than a few days camping it’s very likely you will face inclement weather.
-For our year in Africa, we saw all of their seasons including the rainy season in the jungle.
-Thanks to a quality tent we were dry every night.
-I’ve purchased my backpacking tent from REI and would highly recommend purchasing one of the tents they carry online or in the store.
-Also, when it comes to truck camping, size and weight aren’t a large factor so opt for one of their larger roomier multi-person tents.
-Our four person tent is spacious enough to eat, work, and play card games on those rainy or cold nights.
-Another great company to check out is Black Diamond for some high quality tents.
+During our year in Africa, we saw all of their seasons, including the rainy season in the jungle.
+Thanks to a quality tent, we were dry every night.
+I’ve purchased my backpacking tent from REI and would highly recommend purchasing one of the tents they carry online or in-store.

 Rooftop tents are becoming more and more commonplace in North America, but they originally gained popularity in Australia and Africa.
 These tents can be worth their weight in gold and one of the most comfortable ways to travel.